Segankuru: Type B

 This instrument uses a one-gallon sized can for a resonator.
 The stick is inserted through the pouring hole and bent into an arch.
 The top of the stick is tied to a hole in the can by the string or wire.
 A sound hole is in the side.
 It is played with a bow.

 Without a trough, this isn't a trough zither.
 This instrument could be considered a musical bow or a pluriarc played with a bow.
 However, with only one arm, it would be a uniarc.

 Type C

 Also called sebinjola.
 This instrument resembled type A, a straight stick.
 However, the instrument lacks a trough and is shorter.

 This could be considered a bar zither.
 It is too inflexible to be considered a musical bow.
 With a trough, it could be considered a trough zither.

 Fiddle

-Segaba has also used to been refer to a fiddle.
+Segaba has also been used to refer to a fiddle.